hubbcaps/gazee/README.md

 Check out [the Wiki](https://github.com/hubbcaps/gazee/wiki) for detailed instructions on setup if you need them.

+Questions can also be asked in the #gazee channel on Freenode

 ## Requirements
 * Python 3.6
 * CherryPy